-The situation regarding internet has worsened in Egypt since August.
+The situation regarding internet has worsened in Egypt since.
 People can’t even use VPNs with ease to get past government censorship in the country anymore.
 However, you can use special methods designed for the very purpose of defeating these obstacles.
 VPN software can be procured by requesting the VPN vendors via email, and they are always willing to comply.

 If your VPN service doesn’t provide TCP over port 443 directly, you can always ask them for help.
 Most of the VPNs use this technique to evade detection, so it shouldn’t be a problem.
 TSL/SSL is always useful, while SOCKS5 proxies are also known to work in countries like China, so they should work in Egypt as well.

 Choosing the best VPN for Egypt can be a hectic process because there are many VPN service providers that one can choose from.
 However, one of the tricks you can use to filter out the best one in the market and the one that will work for you is assessing the features that each one has to offer.
 Vaguely assessing the performance of a VPN cannot help you pick out the best one because each user is looking for specific functionalities.